Zimpler/validates-structure/README.md

 Dependencies
 ------------
-The gem works for Rails 4 and above.
+The gem works for ActiveModel 4 and above.

 Installation